 They’ve never moved from their position of giving workers half of what they deserve… It’s massive income inequality.

 It’s important for California voters to be informed about what these companies are doing, and the motives behind their new initiative.
-See our AB-5 vs. DoorDash, Uber, and Lyft Proposed Legislation post to learn more about the differences between these two pieces of legislation.

 Because we think workers are already entitled to the protections of California labor law, we are pursuing or investigating a DoorDash lawsuit, Lyft lawsuit, and Uber lawsuit on behalf of drivers.
 Visit our pages to learn more.